mahek320/Milestone-1/ansible.md

   #### *Create vim host under etc/ansible*
 - vim hosts
-  *paste ip of the two hosts in format*
+  *paste ip of the two manager nodes in the below format*

    [us-server]